David S. McKay: Apollo program

 As a graduate student in geology at Rice University, McKay was present at John F. Kennedy's speech in 1962 announcing the goal of landing a man on the Moon within the decade.
 Inspired by Kennedy's speech, McKay as a NASA scientist trained the Apollo astronauts in geology.
 He was a chief trainer for Neil Armstrong and Buzz Aldrin during their last geology field trip in West Texas.
-On July 20, 1969 in Houston, McKay was the only geologist present in the Apollo Mission Control Room when Armstrong and Aldrin walked on the Moon, serving as a resource.
-He was named principal investigator to study the samples which they brought back from the Moon.
+On July 20, 1969, in Houston, McKay was the only geologist present in the Apollo Mission Control Room when Armstrong and Aldrin walked on the Moon, serving as a resource.
+He was named the principal investigator to study the samples that they brought back from the Moon.

 Lunar dust

-McKay studied lunar dust since the return of the first Apollo 11 samples in 1969, and contributed over 200 publications on this topic.
+McKay studied lunar dust since the return of the first Apollo 11 samples in 1969 and contributed over 200 publications on this topic.
 As a result of this effort, McKay contributed to major discoveries, including: